Initiates and provides comprehensive nursing care in a correctional setting while observing and maintaining the requirements of operational security.

 Associate's or Bachelor's degree from a NLN (National League of Nurses) approved program; graduate of an accredited school of nursing required.
 Must have a current, unrestricted license to practice as Registered Nurse in the state the facility is located.
 Maintains a current copy of license on file at the facility at all times.

-Two (2) years of direct work experience as a licensed RN preferred.
+Two (2) years of direct work experience Registered Nurse preferred.

 Must possess competence in the performance of the following services: crisis intervention, medical emergencies, physical assessment, medical nursing care, and psychiatric nursing care.